FaceAnalyzer/aks-cluster/README.md

 3. Choose a subscription for the cluster and a resource group.
 For Cluster preset configuration you can leave Dev/Test.
 Name the cluster, for example `faceanalyzer`, and choose a region.
 For Kubernetes version put `1.27.7`.
 For Authentication and Authorization put Azure AD authentication with Azure RBAC.
 Click next.
 4. Now we have to define node pool configuration.
 A node pool is basically set of VMs that run Kubernetes nodes.
 Click on `agentpool` and set its Node size to `B2ms` (2 CPU, 8 GB RAM).
 For Scale method put manual and for Node count put 1.
 Save the node pool.
 5. We can now jump to Review + Create and create the cluster.
 6. After the cluster is created, open it in the dashboard, and add yourself to IAM.
 Create a new Role assignment and for Role choose `Azure Kubernetes Service RBAC Cluster Admin`.
-Also, add `faceanalyzer-cicd` principal to IAM with the same role.
-This will allow you to access the cluster.
-The principal is used by CI/CD, i.e. CI/CD uses that user to deploy backend and frontend of Faceanalyzer to the cluster.

 ## 2. Get access to the cluster